dariametelitsa/tableForData/README.md

 **Data Table**: Uses MUI’s DataGrid component with sorting and filtering support.

-**Modal Windows**: Clicking a character’s image opens a modal with an enlarged version.
+**Modal Windows**: Clicking a character’s image opens a modal with an enlarged version and additional data.

 ## Additional Features

 1. **Sorting and Filtering**: Implemented via DataGrid for efficient data handling.
+Filtering by field type.
 2. **Data Caching**: TanStack Query optimizes API requests and reduces load times.

 ## Demo

-Check out the live demo here: <demo_url>.
+Check out the live demo here: https://dariametelitsa.github.io/tableForData.

 ### Usage Example

 Open the app in your browser.